cespenar/sdBGridViewer/README.md

 # sdB Grid Viewer

-_sdB Grid Viever_ is the tool to quickly inspect the grid of evolutionary models of sdB stars calculated for the [ARDASTELLA](https://ardastella.up.krakow.pl/) research group.
+_sdB Grid Viewer_ is the tool to quickly inspect the grid of evolutionary models of sdB stars calculated for the [ARDASTELLA](https://ardastella.up.krakow.pl/) research group.